seqan/seqan3/doc/tutorial/sam_file/index.md

 When writing a SAM file without any further specifications, the default file assumes that all fields are provided.
 Since those are quite a lot for alignment files, we usually want to write only a subset of the data stored in the SAM format and default the rest.

-For this purpose, you can use the seqan3::sam_record to write out a partial-record.
+For this purpose, you can use the seqan3::sam_record to write out a partial record.

 \snippet doc/tutorial/sam_file/sam_file_writing.cpp main

 Note that this only works because in the SAM format **all fields are optional**.
-So if we provide less fields when writing, default values are written out.
+So if we provide less fields when writing, default values are written.

 \assignment{Assignment 3: Writing id and sequence information}

-Write a small program that writes the following read ids + sequences as unmapped (see seqan3::sam_flag):
+Create a small program that writes the following unmapped (see seqan3::sam_flag) read ids and sequences:

 ```
 read1: ACGATCGACTAGCTACGATCAGCTAGCAG